andrewrowe/software-guild-portfolio/README.md

 N-Tier Architecture - Project is separated into BLL, Data, Models, UI, and Test layers.
 Dependency injection/Interfaces - Multiple factory classes and interfaces are used to switch between product, tax rate, and order repositories.
 Also used to change workflows based on user input.
 File I/O - Orders are saved to and read from text files.
-Products and tax rates are read form text files.
+Products and tax rates are read from text files.
 Creates and deletes text files for orders as needed.
 LINQ - Lambda expressions used to select orders, products, and tax rates from lists.
-Error handling - Try/Catch statements used in the BLL that logs errors when they occur.
+Error handling - Try/Catch statements used in the BLL that logs errors to a separate file when they occur.
 Unit tests - N-Unit used to test BLL and Data layer methods.

 DVDLibrary - ASP.NET MVC Website